 HPAP, or the Home Purchase Assistance Program, is for DC residents who are first time buyers, purchasing their home in DC and seeking assistance with down payment and closing costs.
-The down payment assistance loan can range from $70,000-$202,000, and the closing cost assistance is up to $4,000.
+The down payment assistance loan can range from $70,000-$202,000, and the closing cost assistance is up to $4,000, for a total amount of assistance of $74,000-$206,000.

 The minimum cash contribution for a buyer when using HPAP funds is either $500 or half of their savings above $3,000.
 Any gifted funds are added to that minimum contribution.

 The HPAP loan is deferred and repaid without interest.
-For households with income below 80% of area median income (see chart below), there are no monthly payments.
+For households with income below 80% of area median income (see chart below), there are no monthly payments on the HPAP assistance loan.
 For households with income above 80% of area median income, there are no payments for the first five years, and then the funds are repaid over a forty year period with no interest.
 The remaining sum is due in full upon moving out or selling.
 Therefore if you plan to move out of the property and convert it to a rental, this program may not be a good fit.